Thu 04 Dec 2025 04:48

 WHAT SHOULD MY CHILD WEAR?

-For training, children should wear comfortable clothing that is suitable for the weather conditions on the day; this is particularly important in poor weather.
-Shorts, a rugby shirt, long sleeved sweatshirt, tracksuit bottoms, trainers (when first starting out) or boots are all acceptable.
-However, clothing should not have any zips.
+For training, children should wear comfortable clothing that is suitable for the weather conditions on the day.
+This is particularly important in poor weather.
+Shorts, a rugby/sport t-shirt or long sleeved top, tracksuit bottoms, trainers (when first starting out) or boots are all acceptable.
+However, clothing should not have any zips or hoods when training or playing contact rugby.
 We recommend the use of rugby boots with metal studs and preferably not blades.
 Studs should be British standard with a Kite mark.
 If blades are used, then they must comply with the requirements of the RFU (Rule 4).
-Kit and studs can be purchased from the Basingstoke RFC shop.
-All players should come adequately equipped to cope with the weather conditions that can occur during the playing months.
-If players are freezing, they are unlikely to enjoy themselves and may be put off rugby so please ensure your child is dressed appropriately for the conditions.
+Kit and studs can be purchased from the Basingstoke RFC shop in the clubhouse.

 WHAT DOES MY CHILD NEED TO BRING WITH THEM FOR TRAINING/MATCHES?